 6 Ways to Prevent Burnout in Your Craft Business

-- Change up your products.
-This goes hand in hand with number 2.
+This goes hand in hand with changing up your schedule.
 While it might sound like more work, change up the products you offer once in a while.
 Creating the same thing over and over can lead to serious burnout.

-- Don’t procrastinate.
 I’m sure there are tasks in your business that you don’t enjoy doing (hello, accounting!).
 However, stop the urge to procrastinate and keep up with unenjoyable tasks.
-If you don’t they can snowball into huge projects and leave you with a feeling of burnout.
+If you don’t they can snowball into huge projects that will leave you with a feelings of burnout.

-- Seek help when you are overwhelmed.
 If you are buried in things to do, call in an older child, family member, or friend to help conquer your to do list.
 Remember to pay them accordingly, even if it is just in free product.
 Similarly, if a task is too hard (like designing a logo or building a website) hire someone to take care of it for you.
 Fiverr is a great place to find help for one off tasks.

 I’m not talking about a full out spa day every other day, but treat yourself once in a while.
 From grabbing a fancy coffee at the local shop or bingeing on your favorite Netflix show for an entire day – find something that you enjoy doing and regularly do it as a reward for your hard work.

 Tell me in the comments, how do you prevent burnout in your craft business?

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.